Projects

 Transfer Mechanisms & Innovation

 As part of the Council work plan, this project will conduct a review of the BC Transfer System Membership policy, which was last updated in 2018.
-In addition, updates to Articulation Committee Resources, such as the How to Articulate Handbook, are currently underway.
+This work is expected to be complete in 2024.

 The project will use a review of literature and of institutional websites, as well as interviews with Indigenous post-secondary organizations to explore how Indigenous approaches to research could inform BCCAT’s approach to research.